irenenikk/e2e-generator/README.md

 ## Codebse

-The code is based on this [tutorial](https://www.tensorflow.org/tutorials/text/nmt_with_attention).
+The code is based on this [tutorial](https://www.tensorflow.org/tutorials/text/nmt_with_attention), for which the code is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 However, since the architecture and the use case are different, it has significanlty evolved.
 The implementation for attention and the training loop have remained the same.